mirwaisfarahi/vet_clinic-database-project/README.md

 # The Vet Clinic Database

-> This project is about a vet clinic relational database built using PostgreSQL.
+> This project is about a Vet Clinic Relational Database built using PostgreSQL.
 It is made up of a series of tables which include

 - Animals table
 - Animal's owners